RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 Technical Report
 ================

-(This is my introduction:)
+Introduction:

-Introduction: This is my technical report, a continuation of assignment 1 for frameworks and languages.
-In this technical report, I intend to critique both server and client prototypes that have been provided by freecycle.
+This is my technical report, a continuation of assignment 1 for frameworks and languages.
+In this technical report, I intend to critique both server and client prototypes that have been provided by Freecycle.
 To do this I will take code snippets of each component and highlight key elements that I believe could be improved on and or written another way.
 During this process, I will explain why the pattern chosen is problematic covering multiple factors such as efficiency and ease of use.
+After covering both Server and client prototypes using the structure below I will then cover the solution that I have created using frameworks.
+I will cover 3 features for each framework elaborating on how I have used it and its effectiveness for purpose.
+And to finalise this report I will justify using the evidence  I have used in the report it self why frameworks are good and should be used in most cases.

+155 words

 Critique of Server/Client prototype